There were a few Shouts who made their home in Darlington.

 Major Major Shout (1770 – 1841~1851?) was born in Helmsley, married Sarah Massheder in Whitby (1793) and possibly died in Darlington.
 In the 1841 census he is shown as a linen weaver.
 His son Major Shout (1794 – 1842) born in Stokesley, married Ann Whorlton in Hutton Rudby (1815)and died in Darlington.In 1841 he was a tallow chandler.

 The third generation Major Shout (1816 – 1888) born in Hutton Rudby, followed in the tallow chandler business.
 In 1844 he applied to join The Society of Friends (Quakers) and was finally accepted in 1846.
 In 1847, he married Ann Mason, born in Beighton Derbyshire, who came from a long line of influential Quakers so perhaps she was the reason for his wish to join the Friends.
-This photo was provided by Barbara Shout via Ancestry.co.uk, although I don’t know the date
+This photo of Major was provided by Barbara Shout via Ancestry.co.uk, although I don’t know its date.
+Ann was buried in the Friends Burial Ground.
+This photo is from the Find A Grave site

-Major Mason Shout (1848 – 1869) The photo at left is from findagrave.com.
+Major Mason Shout (1848 – 1869) The photo at right is from findagrave.com.
 The stone is in the Friends Burial Ground, Darlington, as is the one above for his mother Ann.

 William Shout (1850 – 1924) married Minnie Jane West (1855 – 1909).
 Minnie was born in Sydney, the daughter of Theodore West who was a leading figure in the Darlington meeting of Friends and is mentioned in various articles on the early railway development including the Stockton to Darlington.
 They moved to Northallerton